-Little Johnny comes into the classroom with his head down.
-He takes a seat in the back.
-Although his shoes are nice and clean—they are not the latest style Nikes.
-His hair is combed but not cut in the newest styles that the other boys his age are wearing.
-You notice that the other class members omit him from any interaction and when he tries to comment; they give him looks that could kill!
+Little Susie comes into the classroom with her head down.
+She takes a seat in the back.
+Although her shoes are nice and clean—they are not the latest style Nikes.
+Her hair is combed neatly but she still seems to feel self-conscious about it.
+You also notice how she behaves when called upon to perform in front of other class members.
+They laugh at her silly antics but omit her from any interaction and when she tries to comment; they give her looks that could kill!
 This is exclusion.

 Whether we liked it or not, at some point in our lives we all have dealt with Peer Pressure.
 It can be a lot harder when you’re an adolescent or teen, however.
 There are many reasons why young people may submit to Peer Pressure.
 Being accepted is always preferred to being considered unlikeable or unwilling to conform to the standards within a group.
 The reasons for the differences could be due to economic circumstances.
 Students may be labeled weird or problematic when in actuality they desire more than anything to be received.

 This article will investigate ways in which teachers can assist their students in understanding Peer Pressure and realize that not being included in a Clique doesn’t destine them to a life of rejection.

 Defining Peer Pressure

 What exactly is Peer Pressure and why is everyone susceptible to it?

 Have you ever watched wildebeests or zebras on National Geographic Wild?
 If so, this should give you a clue.
 It’s that natural instinct to congregate with your own kind and feel secure.
 It is the knowledge that there is safety in numbers and when you digress from the “herd” there is always the danger of succumbing to predators.